 CALL FOR PRESENTATIONS AND POSTERS

-The Institute of Andean Studies calls for proposals for 20-minute online presentations and online posters.
-Members, non-members, and students are all welcome to propose presentations and posters in English or Spanish.
-First authors will participate in an online comment discussion associated with their presentation or poster, and presenters will participate in a scheduled, live online video discussion.
-Additional authors may optionally contribute to these discussions.
+The Institute of Andean Studies (IAS) calls for proposals for online presentations and posters for its 63rd Annual Meeting.
+Members, non-members, and students are all welcome to participate and to propose presentations and posters in English or Spanish.

-While IAS meetings have long emphasized "Andean archaeology and closely related subjects," we reemphasize that the Institute welcomes presentations and posters concerning all time periods and disciplines that illuminate the culture, history, or cultural development of people in the Andes before and after the trans-Atlantic encounter, up to the relatively recent historical past.
+The Institute welcomes presentations and posters concerning all time periods and disciplines that illuminate the culture, history, or cultural development of people in the Andes before and after the trans-Atlantic encounter, up to the ethnographic present.

 WHAT THE REVIEW COMMITTEE LOOKS FOR